hankoi1020/katacoda-scenarios/test/step7.md

 `SHOW GRANTS FOR 'admin'@'localhost';`{{execute}}

+You can see what type of priviledge they currently have.

 ## Revoke user privileges

-Once you find a user is too much privileges, you can revoke it
+Once you find a user has too much privileges, you can revoke it

 For example: